-Exploring the Noto Peninsula, we will travel in a spacious van, which allows us to set our timing according to the light and the opportunities.

-Keeping the group small means just one vehicles possible and gives us freedom to stop for opportunities and take the backroads where they are most interesting.
-We catch the wonderfully named Thunderbird Express to Kyoto.
+We travel in a spacious van throughout our journey.
+This allows us to set our timing according to the light and new opportunities.
+Keeping the group small means just one vehicle and gives us freedom to stop for opportunities and take the backroads where they are most interesting.